lake-wg/psk/draft-ietf-lake-edhoc-psk.md

 The purpose of ID_CRED_PSK is to facilitate retrieval of the correct PSK.
 While ID_CRED_PSK may adopt encoding and representation patterns from {{RFC9528}}, it differs fundamentally in that it identifies a symmetric key, not a public authentication key.

-It is RECOMMENDED that ID_CRED_PSK uniquely identifies the corresponding PSK, since ambiguity may require the recipient to try multiple keys.
+It is RECOMMENDED that ID_CRED_PSK stochastically and uniquely identifies the corresponding PSK.
+Uniqueness avoids ambiguity that may require the recipient to try multiple keys, while stochasticity reduces the risk of identifier collisions and supports stateless processing.
+This aligns with the requirements for rKID in session resumption.

 ### CRED_I and CRED_R